Arcadia of My Youth: Endless Orbit SSX: Characters

 Capitan Bentselle is the father of Rebi, and was Captain of the starship Deathshadow.
-He originally was a patsy of the Illumidas, and was sent to destroy Captain Harlock and the Arcadia.
-However, after inadvertently kidnapping his own daughter (as well as Dr. Ban), he became ashamed of himself and ceased combat with the Arcadia.
+He originally was a patsy of the Illumidas, and was sent to destroy Captain Harlock and the Arcadia, but after inadvertently kidnapping his own daughter (as well as Dr. Ban), he became ashamed of himself and ceased combat with the Arcadia.

 After sustaining great injuries which left him a cripple and needing the use of several cybernetic prostheses, he eventually reappears to save his daughter.
-The Deathshadow was placed under the control of a computer programmed with all of Harlock's maneuvers.
-Thus Harlock could not defeat it.
-So Bentselle, after speaking to his daughter for the last time, infiltrated the Deathshadow and destroyed it, dying in the process.
+The Deathshadow was placed under the control of a computer programmed with all of Harlock's maneuvers and Harlock could not defeat it.
+Bentselle, after speaking to his daughter for the last time, infiltrated the Deathshadow and destroyed it, dying in the process.